ARTIST-Association/ARTIST/README.md

 **Our contributions include:**

-- **Efficient heliostat calibration:** We develop a parallelized geometric kinematics model that enables efficient calibration via either ray tracing-based or motor position data.
+- **Efficient heliostat calibration:** We develop a parallelized geometric kinematics model of heliostats that enables efficient calibration via either ray tracing-based or motor position data.
 This offers a flexible and robust approach to heliostat calibration.

 - **Surface reconstruction and flux density prediction:** Leveraging learning Non-Uniform Rational B-Splines (NURBS), `ARTIST` reconstructs heliostat surfaces accurately using calibration images commonly available in solar thermal power plants.